zigasancin/wordpress-optimization-toolbox/plugins/litespeed-cache/readme.txt

 * Single Site and Multisite (Network) support
 * Import/Export settings
 * Attractive, easy-to-understand interface
-* WebP image format support
+* AVIF/WebP image format support
 * Heartbeat control

 <sup>+</sup> This service is not provided by the LSCache plugin, nor is it guaranteed to be installed by your service provider.
 However, the plugin is compatible with the service if it is in use on your site.